 2. Leaving the search for experts to the last minute

-A lot of times customers fail to find the experts they need after conducting an extensive manual search and turn to us at the last minute to help them.
-Although we’re capable of delivering on tight turnaround times – thanks to our AI technology I once helped a customers find a specialist in a niche area and booked a call with them in three hours – it’s not optimal.
-It can mean, especially for rare topics where not many experts exist, that your perfect expert might not be reachable in such a short window, and you then miss out on their phenomenal insight.
-You’ve also got to factor in the back and forth between finding the expert, approving them and confirming the engagement.
+A lot of times customers fail to find the experts they need after conducting an extensive manual search and turn to techspert.io at the last minute to help them.
+Although we’re capable of delivering on tight turnaround times – thanks to our AI technology – rushed projects aren’t ideal.
+It can mean, especially for rare topics where not many experts exist, that your perfect expert might not be able to respond in such a short window and you then miss out on their phenomenal insight.
+You’ve also got to factor in the time required for approving experts and confirming the connections.

-3. Creating a screener that acts as a barrier
+3. Screener questions that act as a barrier

 Screeners are important.
 They help ensure that you get the precise experts you’re looking for.
 However, they become problematic when they’re long and complicated.
 A lot of the time the experts you want to engage with are incredibly busy and have demanding jobs.
-The last thing a top surgeon wants to do after being in theatre for 14 hours is answer a two-page screener.
+The last thing a top surgeon wants to do after being in theatre for 14 hours is fill in a lengthy, detailed screener in order to connect with the customer to provide insight.
 Your screener could be preventing you from engaging with specialists who are the best in their fields.
-Try and keep them short, requesting only the information you need to decide whether a call with them is warranted.
-We recommend no more than six questions that are quick to answer.
-The best ones are multiple choice questions where experts can simply choose their answer and move onto the next one.
+Try and keep them short, requesting only the information you need to proceed with a connection.
+We recommend no more than six multi-choice questions that are quick to answer.

 4. Lack of flexibility

-Ideally, there should be one project lead who communicates with the vendor to avoid any confusion.
-Realistically, this often isn’t the case and many people are often involved in a project, but this isn’t an issue.
-The challenge emerges when people within a team have conflicting ideas on what they want and communicate mixed messages to the vendor.
+Ideally, there should be one project lead who provides information to the expert provider to avoid any confusion.
+Realistically, this usually isn’t the case and many people are often involved in a project, but this isn’t an issue.
+The challenge emerges when people within a team have conflicting ideas on what they want and communicate mixed messages.
 Understandably, this can cause chaos.
-Before reaching out to a vendor, ensure everyone on your team is on the same page.
+Before reaching out to a provider, ensure everyone on your team is on the same page.

 We know you have a busy schedule and that there are sometimes internal developments that stall the decision-making process but try to keep things moving along as much as possible, especially when it comes to approving an expert’s profile.
 At techspert.io, we send our customers data-backed expert profiles to review sourced by our smart AI technology.
-Once they approve the profile this gives us the green light to schedule the call.
-If a client takes too long to approve a profile, especially if the project has a tight timeline, we run the risk of the expert losing interest or filling up their calendar and dropping off altogether.
+Once they approve the profile this triggers scheduling of the call.
+If a customer takes too long to approve a profile, especially if the project has a tight timeline, we run the risk of the expert losing interest or filling up their calendar and dropping off altogether.
 This will result in having to start the process of finding experts all over again.

 The expert network industry has been dominated by a few key players over the years and for this reason alone some organisations choose to work with them and overlook others.
-Although years in practice is a valid indicator to consider when seeking the services of a primary insights vendor, there are other factors to keep in mind.
-Such as the quality of the specialists, the standard of service, the techniques and technology they use to find experts, how precisely they match the experts to your criteria, and more.
-Don’t let ‘we’ve always done it that way’ mentality be your decision-maker.
+However, as the world’s first AI-driven solution to knowledge exchange, our platform does things differently by leveraging machine learning techniques to source and deliver a higher quality of specialists that precisely match your needs.
+So, don’t let ‘we’ve always done it that way’ mentality be your decision-maker.

-At the beginning of this blog post I mentioned that I use our AI technology to find experts and connect them with customers who need their expertise.
+At the beginning of this blog post, I mentioned that I ensure our customers connect to the right experts using our AI technology.
 Based on a customer's criteria, this technology, powered by machine learning, searches the breadth of the internet to find the world’s leading specialists with unparalleled precision.
 Thus enabling techspert.io to match customers with quality experts whenever they need them.
 Finding experts to provide primary insight doesn’t need to be headache-inducing.
 By avoiding these mistakes and working with a quality expert network you're on track to get the insight you need.